 Policy approaches toward envelope wages

 Conventionally, public authorities have tried to tackle wage under-reporting by using direct controls to ensure that the cost of being caught and punished is greater than the pay-off from acting illegitimately.
 Most governments have pursued this tactic by making their citizens perceive a greater risk and a higher cost related to participation in such practices.
 Punishments and fines have been raised and/or the probability of being caught has increased.
 To achieve this, governments use strategies to improve the collection, distribution, and matching of data to identify discrepancies in wages, in particular between companies in comparison to the sector average.
 Also, the number of workplace inspections has increased.
+However, inspections are proved to be rather ineffective in tackling this form of undeclared work.
+This is due to the fact that both the employer and the employees are officially registered, making it difficult for the control bodies to detect this practice and to verify the extent of non-compliance.
 Conversely, little attention has been paid to giving employees and employers more attractive incentives to follow the formal law.
-Findings from recent studies suggest that the status quo of punishing wage under-reporting is perhaps not the best way forward , .
+Findings from different studies suggest that the status quo of punishing wage under-reporting is perhaps not the best way forward , .

 As the extent of institutional asymmetry increases, the probability of wage under-reporting at both the individual and country level also increases.
 Therefore, decreasing the level of institutional asymmetry should be a priority for affected societies.
 Toward this goal, a shift from direct to indirect controls is necessary , .
 Organizations that have undergone a change of focus from “hard” to “soft” provide a useful example for how this can be achieved; they have transitioned from bureaucratic management to a post-bureaucratic style through the use of internalized rather than externalized controls by combining the individual aspirations of the employees with the organization's strategic goals rather than a “following the rules” approach.
 An equivalent approach is recommended at the societal level in order to curb salary under-reporting.
 Instead of aiming for obedience through high-level centralized supervision and monitoring, strict rules, and preset procedures, the goal should be to foster internal control, thereby encouraging a more highly committed society that more willingly complies with formal institutions (Figure 3).

 To change informal institutions to better align them with formal institutions, three policy initiatives can be pursued.
 First, employers and employees can be educated about the importance of paying taxes.
-As an example, information could be provided about the public goods and services that are paid for by employees’ taxes, which should enhance the internal motivation to pay those taxes.
+As an example, information could be provided about the public goods and services that are paid for by employees’ taxes, which should enhance people's internal motivation to pay those taxes.
 Second, governments could use advertising campaigns to present the advantages of a complete declaration of salaries.
+Such a campaign, focusing on the benefits of declared work, has been undertaken for the first time at the EU level by the European Commission through the European Platform Tackling Undeclared Work in 2020 (see #EU4FairWork campaign).
 And third, governments could use normative appeals; for example, letters sent by the tax office which remind employers and employees how their taxes fund public goods and services such as schools and hospitals.
 As an example, in 2008, a large share of Estonian companies (46%) willingly recalculated their wage levels and ended up paying an increased amount of taxes after such a campaign .
 For this to work, a broader change is needed concerning both formal and informal institutions in order to improve this psychological (or social) agreement involving the state, the employers, and employees.
-If there is still distrust in the government and suspicions of public sector corruption, then employers and employees’ tax morality will not change.
+If there is still distrust in the government and suspicions of public sector corruption, then employers’ and employees’ tax morality will not change.

 An alternative solution is to modernize governance.
 This entails at least three steps.
 First, procedural justice must be improved in the society.
 This relates to employers’ and employees’ beliefs that they will be treated with respect and impartiality by the tax authorities.
 Second, procedural impartiality must be fostered, referring to the degree to which employers and employees consider that they each pay equal tax shares, in comparison to each other.
 Third, redistributive justice has to be amended, so that employers and employees believe that they receive the appropriate goods and services consistent with the level of taxes that they pay .
 Moreover, governments should pursue wider economic and social developments.
 Existing studies on transition economies in Central and Eastern Europe clearly show how countries with more equality, more effective redistribution via social transfers, and greater state intervention in the labor market to ensure the protection of vulnerable groups, have a lower propensity to under-report salaries .